-A new Resource Provider using OpenNebula or OpenNebula-based CMF has to take the following steps to join the EGI Cloud Federation.
+A new Resource Provider using OpenNebula or OpenNebula-based CMF has to take the following steps to technically join the EGI Cloud Federation.
 There is only one prerequisite and that is fully functional OpenNebula installation capable of deploying, sustaining and shutting down virtual machines.
 There are no requirements for the underlying architecture.
 Resource Providers in question may choose the virtualization platform, network and storage configuration according to their preferences and needs.
-It is highly recommended to install OpenNebula v3.8.x where x denotes the latest security update and coordinate any future upgrades with the task force to avoid infrastructure fragmentation.
-Resource providers installing OpenNebula from scratch should follow its step-by-step installation and configuration guides available online.
+It is highly recommended to install OpenNebula v3.8.x where x denotes the latest security update and coordinate any future upgrades with other Task members to avoid infrastructure fragmentation.
+Resource providers installing OpenNebula from scratch should follow its step-by-step installation and configuration guides available online19.

-The actual integration with the EGI Cloud Federation consists of the following steps:
+The technical integration with the EGI Cloud Federation consists of the following steps:

 - 1. Additional OpenNebula configuration - 2. rOCCI-server installation and configuration - 3.
-Integration with user management service -- Perun - 4.
+Integration with VO management service -- Perun - 4.
 Integration with accounting service -- APEL - 5.
-Integration with image management service -- vmcaster/vmcatcher - 6.
+Integration with VM Image management service -- vmcaster/vmcatcher - 6.
 Integration with information system -- LDAP/BDII - 7.
 Registration of deployed services in GOCDB